The members of the Board of Trustees have many roles supporting the University.

 Senior Vice President, Government Affairs

 Phillip Brady is senior vice president, Government Affairs for Phillips 66.
-Located in Washington, D.C., he is responsible for the company’s federal, state and international policy and governmental affairs efforts.
+Located in Washington, D.C., he is responsible for the company's federal, state and international policy and governmental affairs efforts.
+He has over 30 years of experience serving in government and related positions in Washington, D.C.

-Before joining Phillips 66 in August 2012, Brady had served as president of the National Automobile Dealers Association (NADA) since June 2001.
-In this position, he directed a staff that carried out the activities of the association in government and industry relations, education and dealership operations, and public affairs.
+Before joining Phillips 66 in August 2012, Brady had served as president of the National Automobile Dealers Association (NADA) since June 2001).
+In this position, he directed a stsaff that carried out the activities of the association in government and industry relations, education and dealership operations, and public affairs.
 Prior to joining NADA, Brady served five years as the vice president and general counsel for the American Automobile Manufacturers Association.

 Earlier in his career, Brady served two presidents in senior White House positions.
 He also worked at the U.S. Department of Transportation, the U.S. Department of Justice and the U.S. Congress.